In continuation of my update on the benefits of soy

 However, the researchers stress that the findings should be interpreted with caution as they may have been affected by unmeasured (confounding) factors.

-In Asian countries, especially Japan, several types of are widely consumed, such as natto (soybeans fermented with Bacillus subtilis), miso (soybeans fermented with Aspergillus oryzae), and tofu (soybean curd).
+In Asian countries, especially Japan, several types of soy products are widely consumed, such as natto (soybeans fermented with Bacillus subtilis), miso (soybeans fermented with Aspergillus oryzae), and tofu (soybean curd).

 It is, however, still unclear whether different soy products, especially fermented soy products, are associated with specific health effects.

-So a team of researchers in Japan set out to investigate the association between several types of soy products and death from any cause ("all cause mortality") and from cancer, total cardiovascular disease ( and ), respiratory disease, and injury.
+So a team of researchers in Japan set out to investigate the association between several types of soy products and death from any cause ("all cause mortality") and from cancer, total cardiovascular disease (heart disease and cerebrovascular disease), respiratory disease, and injury.

 They base their findings on 42,750 men and 50,165 women aged 45-74 years who were taking part in a study based in 11 of Japan's public health centre areas.

 Participants filled in detailed questionnaires about their dietary habits, lifestyle, and health status.
-Deaths were identified from residential registries and over a follow-up period of nearly 15 years.
+Deaths were identified from residential registries and death certificates over a follow-up period of nearly 15 years.

 The researchers found that a higher intake of fermented soy (natto and miso) was associated with a significantly lower (10%) risk of all cause mortality, but total soy product intake was not associated with all cause mortality.